nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Testnet
-An alternate public blockchain used for testing purposes that is running the same or similar software as the Mainnet.
-All tokens and data on testnets have no value.The name of the Nervos CKB Testnet is Aggron.
+Short for “test network,” a network used to simulate the behavior of the mainnet.
+The name of the Nervos CKB Testnet is Aggron.

 - **ckb version**: >= v0.32.0 (latest stable is recommended)
 - **genesis hash**: 0x10639e0895502b5688a6be8cf69460d76541bfa4821629d86d62ba0aae3f9606